cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

   P_radiation_from_core_seeded_impurity
     The power radiated by the core radiator.

+  parallel_conduction_model
+    Which model for the parallel heat flux conduction to use in the two point model calculation

   parallel_connection_length
     Parallel length (along a field-line) of a scrape-off-layer flux tube, from an 'upstream' position (usually the outboard midplane) to the divertor target.